xrzspb/Sudoku/README.md

   (2) SudokuSolver.js: manipulates the board data model

-  (3) Cell.js: represents a cell object in the sudoku board. it
+  (3) Cell.js: represents a cell object in the sudoku board.
+It
               contains properties: row, column, value and possible values

 3. Controller